rook2pawn/redux-es5/README.md

   * [tutorial/example2-react.js](../master/tutorial/example2-react.js) - Adds clicking on an item to mark it as completed.
   * [tutorial/example3-react.js](../master/tutorial/example3-react.js) - Adds a filter to show All, show active, and show completed.
   * [tutorial/example4-react.js](../master/tutorial/example4-react.js) - Refactor demonstrating nested classes and presentational components.
-  * [tutorial/example5-react.js](../master/tutorial/example4-react.js) - Refactor demonstrating more separation of container and presentational components.
+  * [tutorial/example5-react.js](../master/tutorial/example5-react.js) - Refactor demonstrating more separation of container and presentational components.
+  * [tutorial/example6-react.js](../master/tutorial/example6-react.js) - Demonstrates the connect binding.
+Currently supports React Components, more coming soon!

 You can open the corresponding html pages (e.g. [tutorial/index-example4.html](../master/tutorial/index-example4.html) )in the tutorial to see it in action.
 Precompiled with [browserify](https://github.com/substack/browserify)